 Q. Why are business rates controversial?

-A. Firstly, the latest revaluation – which landed after a seven-year freeze – has seen rates for many businesses rocket, particularly in London and the south east where the value of commercial premises has risen considerably during this time.
+A. Firstly, the most recent revaluation – which landed after a seven-year freeze – has seen rates for many businesses rocket, particularly in London and the South East where the value of commercial premises has risen considerably during this time.

 This has made it difficult for smaller, independent outfits to meet their financial commitments.

-Some unfavourable changes were also implemented as part of the recent revaluation.
+Some unfavourable changes were also implemented as part of the revaluation.
 For example, 'small business rate relief' had been available on commercial properties with a rateable value of less than £12,000.
-But on 1 April this threshold was increased to £15,000.
+But on April 1, 2017 this threshold was increased to £15,000.

 This was on the back of the introduction and re-juggling of other available reliefs and tapers which you can learn more about here.